Navicular syndrome: Causes and contributing factors

 Another main factor is the tension placed on the ligaments that support the navicular bone.
 Some experts believe that the degenerative process begins with excess tension placed on these ligaments, causing strain and inflammation.
 Inflammation from strain of the impar ligament can decrease blood flow to and from the navicular bone, as the major blood vessels supplying the bone run up and down this area.
 If the ligament continues to be strained, it can thicken and permanently reduce blood flow to the navicular bone.

 Because veins are more easily compressed than arteries, blood flow to the bone would be less obstructed than blood flow from the bone.
 This would cause a buildup of pressure within the navicular bone.
 The navicular bone, in response to both the increased pressure and overall decreased blood supply, would absorb mineral from its center.

 Excess tension can also cause exostoses where the ligaments attach to the navicular bone, giving the bone a "canoe" shape.
 If tension is extreme, the ligaments may actually tear.

 Recent research has found correlations between "toe-first landing" of the hooves and navicular problems, due to excessive strain put on the deep digital flexor tendon, as a consequence of misalignment of the lower joints.

 Toe-first landing, usually seen as a consequence of navicular disease, may actually be a cause or at least a contributing factor to the onset of tendon inflammation and bone modifications.

+Some breeds like the Quarter Horse and the Thoroughbred are more likely to face navicular syndrome because of their genes.
+Although genetics do not directly cause the condition, they affect conformation, which plays a significant role in its development.

 Toe-first landing is often caused by frog and heel overtrimming, long toes, and/or poor shoeing.